 - Links to the company’s existing team members.

 A personal connection is so powerful because it is an intermediary between a candidate and the company.
-In this situation, “there’s a much better chance that that the match will be a good one,” says front-end engineer Travis Bloom.
+In this situation, “there’s a much better chance that the match will be a good one,” says front-end engineer Travis Bloom, at cio.com.
 It’s even better when the referral comes from a current employee, as it is easier to start the relationship in a meaningful way.

 The reason for this, Bloom says, is that the hiring professional and candidate will have shared knowledge about the role and organization before their own conversation begins.